sigilante/curriculum/hsl-2022.02/lesson1.md

 0b10.0000
 ```

-(The tic marks are shorthand and we'll explain more later.)
+(The tic marks are a shorthand which we'll explain later.)

 While there are dozens of auras for specialized applications, here are the most important ones for you to know: